 The Company's access to capital and funding sources, such as revolving credit facilities, new mortgages, and related party financing has not changed during the period.
-The Company has begun the process of renewing two mortgages that are expiring in the next three months intending to leverage any available equity.
+The Company has renewed 4 mortgages in the current period and is in the process of renewing an additional two mortgages that will mature in the next 3 months.
+The Company also entered into a new mortgage in the current period to finance one of its acquisitions for a purchase price of \$9,300,000.